Every day, 99.co picks a piece of property jargon to explain it. Today we look at freehold and leasehold. Here’s what it’s all about.

 In Singapore, properties can be freehold (you can hold on to them indefinitely), or on a 99-year lease (what we usually mean by leasehold).
 There’s also another category that’s a holdover from the former British administration: the 999-year lease, which is effectively considered freehold.

-Leasehold properties are returned to the government after their 99-years are up.
-Freehold properties can be held indefinitely.
+Leasehold properties are returned to the government after their 99-years are up, while freehold properties can be held indefinitely.

 Public housing (HDB flats) are always 99-year leases.
 Private property, however, can be either freehold or leasehold.